Protecting Pollinators | “Bee” the Solution in Your Back Yard

 Although it is best to pull out invasive plants and vines, it is not necessary to get rid of them all at once.
 Protecting pollinators can happen over time in our gardens.
 As we replace old, overgrown plants or worn-out areas of our yard, choose native varieties of flowers, shrubs and trees that attract pollinators.
 Plant several of the same kind of flower in one area.
 Bees find one they like and return to it to gather the same nectar, so a patch of bee balm gets their attention more quickly than just one plant.

 It is important to change our habits and discontinue using harsh chemicals in the yard.
-Use organic fertilizers and natural pest solutions rather than pesticides that kill good insects.
+Use organic fertilizer options and eco-friendly pest control solutions rather than pesticides that kill good insects.
 Look at local garden centers for safe products and ask your lawn service company to switch to natural ones.
 They are available and are better for your family and your pets.

 Advocate & educate